Description

 Preheat the Pan

-- If the steak has been in the fridge after salting, take it out and let it sit at room temperature for an additional 30 minutes before cooking.
+- If the steak has been in the fridge after salting, take it out and let it sit at room temperature for an additional 15 minutes before cooking.

 - Set the pan over medium-high heat and let it heat for 3–4 minutes.
 Add 2 tablespoons of a high–smoke point oil and let it heat for another minute.

-- While the pan is heating, pat the filet mignon dry one more time.
-If you want, season all sides with about 1/2 teaspoon of finely ground black pepper per pound (454 g) of steak.
+- Optional: If using black pepper, season all sides with about 1/2 teaspoon of finely ground black pepper per pound (454 g) of steak.

 Pan-Sear the Filet Mignon